Vietnam.vn - Nền tảng quảng bá Việt Nam

 The US government is concerned about the implications of the deal, especially after the PGA Tour reversed course after two years of fighting with PIF Saudi.
 The US Department of Justice also launched an investigation into possible antitrust violations after the two sides announced plans to form a joint venture.
 US lawyers say antitrust laws could be problematic because it would combine three large organizations into one legal entity with the potential for dominance.

-The Justice Department’s involvement could put the PGA Tour-DP World Tour-PIF Saudi alliance in limbo or at risk of collapse.
-According to Golf Digest, PGA Tour leaders in a recent meeting considered the possibility that the deal could take at least a year to come to fruition.
+With the Justice Department stepping in, the PGA Tour-DP World Tour-PIF Saudi alliance will be put on hold or at risk of collapse.
+According to Golf Digest, PGA Tour leaders, in a recent meeting, considered the possibility that the deal could take at least a year to implement.

 The Committee on Foreign Investment in the United States may also intervene on national economic security grounds.